toasterco/apiai_assistant/documentation/agent.rst

 *class* ``agent``. **Agent**\([*corpus* [, *request* [, *ssml=True*])

+  Provides methods to instruct the agent on how to respond tu user queries.

   *corpus* must be a `corpus.Corpus <corpus.rst#corpus>`_ instance

   *request* is the API.ai POST request as a ``dict``